syncfusion-content/asp.netwebforms-docs/aspnet/DocIO/Working-with-Paragraphs.md

-> Note: Now, direct support is provided to insert section breaks by calling the InsertSectionBreak method.
+N> Now, direct support is provided to insert section breaks by calling the InsertSectionBreak method.